mchmarny/custom-cloud-workstation-image/README.md

 # custom-cloud-workstation-image

 Custom Google Cloud Workstations image pipeline with automatic image build and Cloud Workstations configuration update.

-Add your own tools in the included [Dockerfile](./Dockerfile) and create a regular git tag to trigger new image update on your workstation.
+Add your own tools (see [Dockerfile](./Dockerfile)), or provide your own configuration options for new users (see VS Code default settings and git configuration in [setup](assets/setup]).
+When ready, create a git tag with new version to trigger the release process which will build new image and update on your workstation with the new image.
+See [updates](#updates) for details.

-## setup
+## on time setup

 Start by [forking this repo](https://github.com/mchmarny/custom-cloud-workstation-image/fork) and cloning it locally.
 Next, navigate into the new directory, and export the following environment variables with your own values: